 Anyone may nominate an individual for a Shining Light Award.
 An individual may only be nominated for one of the three Shining Light Awards.
 A description of those awards and associated criteria is listed below.

-Nominations for the 2013 Shining Light Awards are now open
+Nominations for the 2014 Shining Light Awards will open again in May.
+Thank you for your interest.

 Award Categories and Criteria

 - Award winners must reside within the seven counties of Southeast Michigan — Livingston, Macomb, Monroe, Oakland, St. Clair, Washtenaw, and Wayne.

 - Awards will be presented to people; organizations are not eligible.

 - Award recipients must commit to participating in the October 10, 2013 recognition ceremony as well as agree to be included in a video highlighting their accomplishments.

 - Contact information for two people familiar with the nominee’s work as it relates to the Shining Light Awards must be provided.
 References may not include the nominator, nominee, or a nominee family member.
 References should be aware they may be contacted.

 This award recognizes an individual in the public spotlight who is having a regional impact and/or taking risks and demonstrating courage to improve regional cooperation, progress, and understanding.
 The following will be considered in selecting the Neal Shine Award winner and should be addressed in the Supporting Narrative submitted for a nomination:

 - Has the individual had a relatively prominent “out front” public role in supporting regional cooperation, understanding, and progress?